 This method is useful in financial and data-driven information fields.
-This masking technique can leave a meaningful range in financial data such as payroll.
+This data masking technique can leave a meaningful range in financial data such as payroll.
 If the variance provided is as less as 10 percent, even then it’s still very meaningful data.

 If executed properly, this technique can provide us a useful set of data without losing up important financial information or transaction dates.

 For example: A record that offers employee salaries can give you the range in those salaries between the highest and lowest paid employees when masked.
 Accuracy of this technique can be measured by applying the same variance to all salaries in the set.